-The write protection features of the CY15B016Q are multi-tiered and are enabled through the status register.
-The Status Register
+The write protection features of the CY15E064Q are multi-tiered and are enabled through the status register.
+The Status Register is organized as follows.
+(The default value shipped from the factory for bits in the Status Register is '0'.)

 Table 2.
 Status Register